 Lightning data collected by the NLDN is available for use in two different categories, real-time and archive.
 Real-time data subscribers receive live, second-by-second data on lightning activity within their own designated area of application, up to and including the 48 contiguous states.
-The NLDN's vast archive data library contains over 2.5 billion lightning strokes and cloud pulses from 1989 to the present (2019), and grows by around 200 million events per year.
+The NLDN’s vast archive data library contains over 2.5 billion lightning strokes and cloud pulses from 1989 to the present (2019), and grows by around 200 million events per year.

 What we do: NSSL purchases and uses these detailed 3-D maps from the NLDN to learn how storms produce these flashes and how each flash type is related to other storm hazards.
 Scientists also use trends in the flash rate and location of each type of lightning to help identify the development of thunderstorms, the growth of updrafts, and the formation of precipitation and downdrafts.

 Lightning Mapping Arrays provide three-dimensional mapping of lightning channel segments over the array.
 Up to thousands of points can be mapped for an individual lightning flash to reveal its location and the development of its structure.
 Research LMA's exist in Oklahoma, the Texas Panhandle. northern Alabama, Washington D.C., and Kennedy Space Center in Florida.